The Sophomore Year Experience (SOYE) includes programming and activities designed especially to help you throughout your second year as a Comet:

 - Participate in the Freshman 15 Recovery Program.

-- Familiarize yourself with the "party foul" program.
+- Familiarize yourself with the Party Smart program.

 - Make an appointment with the Student Counseling Center for assistance in achieving emotional well–being necessary to success.